codepath/android_guides/Dependency-Injection-with-Dagger-2.md

     }
 ```

-We also modify the app name `label` to correspond to `MyApp` to ensure that this application is called:
+Because we are overriding the default `Application` class, we also modify the app name `label` to correspond to `MyApp`.
+This way your application will use this application class to handle the initial instantiation.

 ```xml
   <application